cesarcardinali/SAT/README.md

-BatTracer:
+SAT:
 =========
 A text parser example with some features.

-How to update your local git repository:\n
+How to update your local git repository:

-git fetch BatTracer base.
+git fetch SAT base.
-git merge BatTracer/base --strategy-option theirs.
+git merge SAT/base --strategy-option theirs.

 How to send your updates to remote:

 git checkout -b novo_branch.
 git commit - m "Mensagem".
-git push BatTracer base.
+git push SAT base.